Singaporean Buying Johor Property: Where the Numbers Still Work (2026)

 2. Verify rental demand.
 Check that the specific development (not just the area) has active rental transactions.
 Look for at least 3 comparable units rented in the past 6 months at the price you are modelling.

 3. Get the full dataset.
-The 24 properties shown here are the Johor subset.
-The Foreign Buyer Edition covers foreigner-eligible cashflow-positive properties across all 8 Malaysian states -- KL, Selangor, Penang, Johor, Melaka, Negeri Sembilan, Perak, and Pahang -- with every cost pre-calculated for foreign buyers.
+The 24-property Johor shortlist is gated in the free sample PDF and the Foreign Buyer Edition, which covers foreigner-eligible cashflow-positive properties across all 8 Malaysian states -- KL, Selangor, Penang, Johor, Melaka, Negeri Sembilan, Perak, and Pahang -- with every cost pre-calculated for foreign buyers.

 4. Engage a Malaysian property lawyer before signing anything.
 State consent, title verification, and SPA review are non-negotiable.
 Do not use the developer's panel lawyer exclusively -- get independent legal advice.
 Our guide on buying Malaysian property from Singapore covers the full legal process.